EricaSG/Mod3Project/README.md

 6. How does an officer's demeaner affected when he or she hears the phrase "supicious suspect"?
 7. How are the lines drawn between "a hunch", instinct, and bias?

 911 Dispatchers and officers should be enrolled in annual implicit bias training.
-This is pertinent for dispatchers because as the messengers and classifiers of the calls, they should be trained in asking the proper questions to identify whether actual threats are emminent or if bias is the culprit.
-These fielding questions will save officers time and prevent potential voilence against pedestrians who are not carrying or commiting a crime.
+This is pertinent for dispatchers because as the messengers and classifiers of the calls, they should be trained in asking the proper questions to identify whether actual threats are imminent or if bias is the culprit.
+These fielding questions will save officers time and prevent potential violence against pedestrians who are not carrying or committing a crime.
 In addition officer health plans should be expanded to include therapy.
 Officers need a medium to deal with stress, rage, and anxiety so that those emotions do not manifest themselves into their work dealing with the citizens that they are tasked with protecting.
-Lastly, police officers should be partnered with licensed counselors to deal with abuse victims, individuals with mental health issues who may be exhibiting "suspicoius behavior", and to check officer biases in real time.
+Lastly, police officers should be partnered with licensed counselors to deal with abuse victims, individuals with mental health issues who may be exhibiting "suspicious behavior", and to check officer biases in real time.

 ### Question 3: What common age groups are stopped?
 Are they weapon's carriers?